bfairkun/dotfiles/README.md

 xstow -v -n bash
 ```

+Note that I also included a binary for `stow` in `dotfiles/local_dotfiles_RCCMidway/bin/stow` that you can give a try instead of installing yourself (but no guarantees that the binary works unless you are on the same architecture as UChicago midway.
+And also of course, if you don't trust running binaries from me maybe you should be installing from source or downloading from a more reputable place anyway...

 Stow can also create create symlinks for all the files in multuple folders, like this example that uses a glob pattern with stow.
 The `local_dotfiles_*` should obviously only be for the desired computer.

 ```zsh